douglas86/hangman/README.md

 - figma—designing the wire frame diagram
 - GitHub and Jetbrains Spaces—version control system

-Comparison of using GitHub and Jetbrains Spaces
+Comparison of using GitHub and Jetbrains Spaces.

+The reason that I decided to use the two version control systems, was I wanted to explore more of their products, as their products are good and I enjoy using them.

 GitHub